Nuraj250/Find-your-doc/README.md

 ![Chatbot Interface](static/images/Screenshot.png)

 ## What
+The "Find-your-doc" project aims to simplify the process of finding available doctors for patients.
+It addresses the challenge of manually searching for doctor availability by providing a web-based chatbot that delivers real-time information about doctors' schedules.

 This project is a simple web-based chatbot application built using Flask, TensorFlow, and Material Design Lite.
 The chatbot responds to user inputs based on a pre-trained model.